HSAlexandre/selenium-automated-purchase-test/README.md

 # 🛒 Automated Functional Test Purchase Flow with Selenium

-This project demonstrates an automated **end-to-end purchase process** using Python and Selenium.
+This project demonstrates an automated **end-to-end purchase process** using Python, Selenium and pytest.
 It simulates a user navigating to an e-commerce site, accessing the shop, finding a product ("Blackberry"), adding it to the cart, selecting a country, and finalizing the purchase.

 ---

 ## 🚀 Features

+- Access [website](https://rahulshettyacademy.com/loginpagePractis/) and Sign in
-- Access website and navigate to the shop [test website](https://rahulshettyacademy.com/angularpractice/)
+- Navigate to the shop
 - Search for a specific product ("Blackberry")
 - Add product to cart and proceed to checkout
 - Auto-select country (United Kingdom)